 Tips to Enhance your Pollinator Garden

-1. Plant native wildflowers from our recommended plant list, and add shrubs and trees for additional diversity.
+1. Plant native plants from our recommended plant list, and add shrubs and trees for additional diversity.

-2. Leave your earth bare: ground-nesting bees dig their nests in the dirt.
+2. Leave some earth bare: native ground-nesting bees dig their nests in the dirt.

 3. Keep a moist, muddy spot available for butterflies – they get important nutrients and minerals from mud.